 While dooing his regular routine heroics with the league, He Diana and Cyborg had finished busting a kidnapping while Cyborg states everybody loves Wonder Woman when he compliments this while double backing saying he has a girlfriend in Coast City.
 During the quarantine of a dangerous artificial plague created within Lex Corp which was accidentally released when a failed attempt on the aforementioned CEO released it.

-The battle between Anti-Monitor(Mobius) and Darkseid began, it ultimately ends with the defeat and death of Darkseid, which caused Billy to lose connetion to the gods, who empowered him, but the Wizard found new gods who would replace Billy's old pantheon, but now he had to help those gods to defeat Zonuz, Yuga Khan, who was revealed to Darkseid's and Highfather's father, who wanted to escape the Source, but for that he needed the Living Lightning stuff of Wizard Mamaragan and the power of the other 4 new gods, who empowered Billy.
-Billy entered the Source and met the new gods who empowered him, at the end he saw weakened Wizard fighting Zonuz, but the Wizard lost, and Zonuz took the Living Lightning stuff, and opened a hole in the Source to escape, but Billy transformed into his superpowered form and defeated Zonuz, returned the Living Lightning to Wizard, and with him left the Source.
+The battle between Anti-Monitor(Mobius) and Darkseid began, it ultimately ends with the defeat and death of Darkseid, which caused Billy to lose connetion to the gods, who empowered him, but the Wizard found new gods who would replace Billy's old pantheon, but now he had to help those gods to defeat Zonuz, Yuga Khan, who was revealed to Darkseid's and Highfather's father, who wanted to escape the Source, but for that he needed the Living Lightning essence of the Wizard Mamaragan and the power of the other 4 new gods, who empowered Billy.
+Entering the Source, he met the new gods who empowered him, and saw a weakened Wizard fighting Zonuz.
+The Wizard lost, and Zonuz took the Living Lightning stuff, and opened a hole in the Source to escape.
+Billy transformed into his super-powered form and defeated Zonuz, returned the Living Lightning to the Wizard, and left the Source with him.

 Powers & Abilities